hello-pangea/dnd/docs/guides/browser-focus.md

 ## Drag handle is focused at drag start

-If a _drag handle_ has browser focus when a drag starts then `rbd` will try to give focus to the _drag handle_ during a drag and just after a drag ends.
+If a _drag handle_ has browser focus when a drag starts then `rfd` will try to give focus to the _drag handle_ during a drag and just after a drag ends.

 Here is what is done: